LeeRuns/cmake-conan/README.md

 You can just clone or grab the *conan.cmake* file and put in in your project.
 Or it can be used in this way.
 Note the ``v0.16.1`` tag in the URL, change it to point to your desired release:

+This sample utilizes new features only contained in the development branch.
+Specifically it includes multi-config functionality.
+If you do not wish to use the development branch then do not apply the new workflow.  (reference: [[https://github.com/conan-io/cmake-conan/issues/357]]
+- OLD Workflow
+  1. Download "cmake-conan" module to ${CMAKE_BINARY_DIR}/conan.cmake
+  2. Add ${CMAKE_BINARY_DIR}/conan.cmake to cmake's module path
+  3. Define conan variables/pkgs with conan_cmake_configure(.....)
+  4. Load Targets or Load Globals

+- NEW Workflow
+  1. Download "cmake-conan" module to ${CMAKE_BINARY_DIR}/conan.cmake
+  2. Add ${CMAKE_BINARY_DIR}/conan.cmake to cmake's module path
+  3. conan_cmake_configure()
+  5. conan_cmake_autodetect()
+  6. conan_cmake_install()
 ```cmake

 cmake_minimum_required(VERSION 3.5)